ulule/limiter/README.md

     panic(err)
 }

+// Or use a in-memory store with a goroutine which clear expired keys every 30 seconds store := limiter.NewMemoryStore("prefix_for_keys", 30*time.Second)

 // Then, create the limiter instance which takes the store and the rate as arguments.
 // Now, you can give this instance to any supported middleware. limiterInstance := limiter.NewLimiter(store, rate)